scotthlee/document-classification/README.md

 # document_classification

-# Description
 This is a collection of scripts for doing sentiment analysis (i.e. document classification).

-Required modules:
+# General description of scripts

+# System requirements
-ScikitLearn, Numpy
+You'll need Pandas, ScikitLearn, and Numpy installed to run these scripts.